pd4d10/lottiefy/README.md

 import LottieRenderer from 'lottie-renderer'

 const renderer = new LottieRenderer({
-  data: {}, // JSON data exported by Bodymovin
+  animationData: {}, // JSON data exported by Bodymovin
-  containerId: '',
+  containerId: '', // The id of container to render
   actions: {
     createPrecomp(id, payload) {
       // Specify how to create a precomp